clocklimited/darkroom/README.md

 ## GET /optimise/10/{imageurl}
 ## GET /optimize/10/{imageurl}

-This returns with a default optimisation to an image at a specified level from 0-7, 4 being a default and 10 is the most aggressive however more likley to cause artifacts.
+This returns with a default optimisation to an image at a specified level from 0-7, 4 being a default and 10 is the most aggressive however more likely to cause artefacts.

 Optimisation level (0-10), default of 4.